 This paper outlines current regulations for the use of recreational and commercial drones in the UK.
 It also presents recent policy development in the UK and internationally, as well as emerging technological and regulatory issues related to drone integration into domestic airspace.Jump to full report >>

 The Civil Aviation Authority (CAA) is the independent statutory authority responsible for regulating civil aircraft, including drones.
-Relevant legislation is contained chiefly in the Civil Aviation Act 1982 and the Air Navigation Order 2016, with detailed guidance set out in the CAA’s Unmanned Aircraft System Operations in UK Airspace – Guidance (CAP 722).
+Relevant legislation is contained chiefly in the Civil Aviation Act 1982 and the Air Navigation Order 2016, as amended, with detailed guidance set out in the CAA’s Unmanned Aircraft System Operations in UK Airspace – Guidance.

 Information on other aviation-related matters can be found on the Aviation Topical Page of the Parliament website.